MScBiomedicalInformatics/MSIB32500/lectures/lecture4.md

 > largeset<-rnorm(10000)
 ```
   * What is the variance and standard deviation for these?
-  * Is the standard deviation really the square root of the variance (what is the function for square root?)
+  * Is the standard deviation really the square root of the variance (what is the R function for square root?)

 ```{r}